underscoreio/essential-slick/src/pages/joins.md

 ### Inner Join

-Let's rework the implicit examples from above using explicit methods:
+Let's rework the implicit examples from above using explicit `innerJoin` methods.
+It will produce the same results as the implicit join.

+An inner join is where we select records from multiple tables, where those records exist (in some sense) in all tables.
+For the chat example this will be messages that have a sender in the user table, and a room in the rooms table:

 ```scala
 val inner =